AFDC Spring High School (School-Based) League 2018

 For more information please feel free to contact the HS League Play Coordinator.

-Through this USAU-sanctioned league, your school-based team (Girls JV/Varsity and Open JV/Varsity) can compete with other area schools in weekday games & one-day “round-robin” events.
+Through this USAU-sanctioned league, your school-based team (Girls JV/Varsity and Open JV/Varsity) can compete with other area schools in weekday games, one-day “round-robins”, as well as 2-day weekend tournaments.

-The 2017 season will begin in February 2017.
-There is a preseason meeting for coaches/team parents taking place in late January; if you are a team administrator and have not heard about the event please contact HS League Play Coordinator.
+The 2018 season will begin in February 2018.
+There is a preseason meeting for coaches/team parents taking place January 20th from 9:30am-12:30pm at the Durand Mill Clubhouse (1880 Grist Stone Court NE, Atlanta, GA 30307); if you are a team administrator and have not heard about the event please contact HS League Play Coordinator.

-This year the State Tournament will be held match play style meaning qualified teams will be seeded and will play elimination games throughout the final weeks of the season (as opposed to singular EoS tournament).
+This year the State Tournament will be held match play style meaning qualified teams will be seeded and will play elimination games throughout the final two weeks of the season at the end of April (as opposed to singular EoS tournament).
 Teams must play 6 sanctioned games throughout the regular season to qualify for the State Tournament.

 - School teams join the league on an annual basis.